appliedfm/appliedfm.github.io/_posts/2021-11-14-structures_are_better_than_tuples.markdown

 * Don't you love how readable it is?
 * Did you notice how _informative_ and _consistent_ the names are?
   * Did you notice the different conventions (`CamelCase` versus `snake_case`) for types and projections?
-  * Can you guess the relationship between the name of the structure and the name of the projections?
+  * Can you guess the relationship between the name of the record and the name of the projections?
   * Can you guess why `_` is used in some places and `__` in others?
   * When `__` is used, what do you notice about the stuff that comes before `__`?
 What about the stuff that comes after?
   * What does `` grep -n 'pointer_' `find ./ -name "*.v"` `` do?